 - The likelihood that the presentation will advance the faculty member’s research agenda or that attendance at the conference will enhance the faculty member's teaching at Loyola;

 - Any comments from the applicant’s department Chair at the Steering Committee meeting.

 The proposal should be for a specific dollar amount, and it should include:

-Proposals should be submitted electronically to email@example.com by the last working day of August for priority consideration at the Steering Committee’s September meeting.
-Applications will be accepted for the rest of the year, with the last working day of each month being the deadline for consideration at next month's steering meeting, until all grants have been given out.
+Proposals should be submitted electronically to email@example.com by the last working day of August for consideration at the Steering Committee’s September meeting for priority consideration.

 The Center will reimburse the faculty member for expenses once they have been incurred; it will not advance funds for expenses yet to be incurred.